cwicaksono/cwicaksono.github.io/about.md

 ##About##

-Hi, perkenalkan nama saya Cahyo Wicaksono seorang Android Developer Expert Indonesia, yang sudah terjun di dunia Android Mobile Development sejak tahun 2012, lokasi saya di Bekasi, Indonesia.
-Selain Android Development saya juga menguasai iOS Development dan Website Development.

-Beberapa tools yang saya gunakan pada Android Development yaitu Android Studio dan saya juga mengimplementasi automated test didalam pembuatan aplikasi Android.
-Selain Android Development saya juga membuat Backend System yang saya buat untuk mendukung Android Application yang saya buat.
-Untuk Web Development saya menggunakan CodeIgniter, Laravel, SlimFramework sebagai framework yang digunakan, sedangkan untuk database saya menggunakan MySQL dan untuk pengujuan dari website / web application / backend ini saya menggunakan Selenium dan Codeception sebagai Tester-nya.

-Jika anda memiliki ide yang ingin direalisasikan feel free to discuss ya, saya juga pernah membuat beberapa produk berbentuk Mobile Application untuk beberapa startup di Jakarta.

-Untuk menghubungi saya bisa melalui email **cahyo.wicaksono[at]gmail.com**

-Terima Kasih
+Hello, my name is Cahyo Wicaksono an **Android Developer from Indonesia**, who have experience on Mobile Application Development since 2012.
+I come from Bekasi, Indonesia.

+Beside Android Development, I also have another experience on **iOS Development and Website Development**.

+On my daily activity I used some tools that support development proccess like Android Studio and I also implement automated test on Android Application Development proccess.
+For Website Development i used PHP Framework like CodeIgniter, Laravel, and SlimFramework (depends on needs), for database engine i use MySQSL and for testing website / web application / backend i using Selenium or Codeception.

+If you have an idea about create Mobile Application for your own product or create great website for your business feel free to contact me, i also have an experience help some startup company in Jakarta.

+You can contact me using **cahyo.wicaksono[at]gmail.com**

+Regards,<br />
+Cahyo Wicaksono

 {% include footer.html %}